eshaz/vhs-decode/README.md

 `-t` Defines the number of processing threads to use during demodulation, decode cant use more then 6-8 threads per decode currently so using 8 threads is the practical limit as its mostly a single core task.

+> [!CAUTION]
-(note: upon crashing, vhs-decode automatically dumps the last known sample location in the terminal output)
+> Upon crashing, vhs-decode automatically dumps the last known sample location in the terminal output.

 ## [Time Base Correction & Visuals Control](https://github.com/oyvindln/vhs-decode/wiki/Command-List#decode-tbc---time-base-correction-control)

 `--debug` sets logger verbosity level to *debug*.
 Useful for debugging and better log information.
 (Recommended to enable for archival.)

+`--ire0_adjust` Automatically adjust the black/video level on a per-field basis, using the back porch level.
+Unlike `--clamp` this is done after time base correction.
+Therefore it can fix the per-field variations caused by the slight carrier shift of VHS-HQ and S-VHS. [more info](https://github.com/oyvindln/vhs-decode/pull/163).

 `--ct` enables a *chroma trap*, a filter intended to reduce chroma interference on the main luma signal.
 Use if seeing banding or checkerboarding on the main luma .tbc in ld-analyse.